djg/FeO/README.md

-FeO - A Rust Kernel for Raspberry Pi
+Iron Oxide - A Rust Kernel for Raspberry Pi
 ===